 The joy of motherhood is unparalleled and with great pain comes big scars too!
 C-section deliveries have become very popular in recent times but the scars it leaves behind can be bothersome for many.
-C-section scars can ruin your overall look, however there are plenty of options available to help you overcome this travesty.
+C-section scars can ruin your overall look, however, there are plenty of options available to help you overcome this travesty.

 What Does A C-Section Scar Look Like?

 C-section scars are from an incision made either below or near the belly button to help remove the fetus (baby) with ease.
 There are two types of C-section scars: Horizontal and Vertical incision.
 Horizontal incisions also called transverse incision are made above the pubic hairline, near the bladder.
 They’re usually very small, between 4-6 inches long and can hardly be noticed.
 The second type of incision called the vertical incision is made in very rare cases and the scar is far more noticeable.
 The vertical incision runs in the middle of the abdomen (from the belly button to the pubic bone) and can vary between 4-6 inches.
-Also, the scar will be red in color, but this will diminish with time.
+Also, the scar will be red in colour, but this will diminish with time.

 Most often, C-section scars heal without leaving a noticeable scar.
 But if the body goes into overdrive, then there can be a problem with scarring.
 This occurs mostly on women below 30 and on those who have darker skin.
 Generally, there are 2 types of c section scars –

-- Keloid scars – A raised, bumpy scar that extends beyond the area of the original incision or wound.
+- Keloid Scars – A raised, bumpy scar that extends beyond the area of the original incision or wound.
 There are lumps of scar tissues around the incision.

-- Hypertrophic scars – Again, hypertrophic scars are raised but they are thicker and firmer – like a keloid scar.
+- Hypertrophic Scars – Again, hypertrophic scars are raised but they are thicker and firmer – like a keloid scar.
 But, a hypertrophic scar will remain within the boundary of the original incision line and do not extend outside it.

 There are three ways in which a doctor will close a C-section incision.
 All the methods use dissolve stitches –

-- Glue – Not considered the safest option, but surgical glue has become the favorite in the recent times.
+- Glue – Not considered the safest option, but surgical glue has become the favourite in recent times.
 The glue is transparent and leaves less visible scars.
 Glue is used depending on few important things such as what type of incision was made, the thickness and consistency of abdominal fat and how well the C-section surgery was performed.